nlenkowski/docs/provisioning-ubuntu-lamp-server.md

-# Ubuntu LAMP Provisioning
+# Provisioning a Ubuntu LAMP server on Digital Ocean

-A guide to provisioning a Ubuntu 14.04 Digital Ocean LAMP droplet with Apache, PHP, MySQL, PostFix, Git, Composer, WP-CLI, Symfony Installer and Webmin.
+A guide to provisioning a Ubuntu 14.04 Digital Ocean LAMP server with Apache, PHP, MySQL, PostFix, Git, Composer, WP-CLI, Symfony Installer and Webmin.

 ## Digital Ocean Configuration